 Tregaron and area

-Tregaron is is the chosen site of the 2020 (now 2022) National Eisteddfod of Wales.
-A truly Welsh town, with over 60% of its population able to speak Welsh, it received a royal charter in 1292.
+A truly Welsh town, with over 60% of its population able to speak Welsh, Tregaron received a royal charter for a market in 1292.
 It is the perfect starting point for exploring the Cambrian Mountains.
+Tregaron was the chosen site of the 2020 (eventually the 2022) National Eisteddfod of Wales.

 Tregaron - a Welsh market town